Model Selection Consistency of Lasso for Empirical Data

-\section{Introduction}
+\Section{Introduction}

-R. Tibshirani \cite{Tibshirani1996} proposed the lasso (least absolute shrinkage and selection operator) method for simultaneous model selection and estimation of the regression parameters.
-It is very popular for high-dimensional estimation problems since its statistical accuracy for prediction and variable selection coupled with its computational feasibility.
-Sparse models are very common in high dimensional settings where the dimensionality could be larger than the sample size.
-On the other hand, see \cite{tib201201,wainwright2009sharp}, under some sufficient condition the lasso solution is unique, and the number of nonzero elements of lasso solution always smaller than $n$ (when $n < p$).
-In recent years, this kind of data is also become more and more common in most fields.
-Similar properties can also be seen in other penalized least squares since they have similar frame work of solution.
-In consequence, these type of methods are suitable for sparse data.
+Tibshirani \cite{Tibshirani1996} proposed the lasso (least absolute shrinkage and selection operator) method for simultaneous model selection and estimation of the regression parameters.
+It is very popular for high-dimensional estimation due to its statistical accuracy for prediction and model selection coupled with its computational feasibility.
+On the other hand, under some sufficient condition the lasso solution is unique, and the number of non-zero elements of lasso solution is always smaller than $n$ (see \cite{tib201201,wainwright2009sharp}).
+In recent years, this kind of data has become more and more common in most fields.
+Similar properties can also be seen in other penalized least squares since they have a similar framework of solution.